-The X-ray laboratory at Harvard University provides access to the state-of-the-art equipment and technologies, holds crystallography course and X-ray diffraction application training, and offers advice and technical assistance in crystal growth, data collection, and structure refinement.
-Our facility opens to all Harvard members, as well as external users.
+CCB's X-ray Laboratory provides access to state-of-the-art equipment and technologies, hosts a crystallography course and X-ray diffraction application training, and offers advice and technical assistance in crystal growth, data collection, and small-molecule crystal structure determination.

-Our X-ray laboratory has one brand new Bruker D8 VENTURE and two APEX DUO single crystal diffractometers.
-The D8 VENTURE is equipped with new PHOTON-100 CMOS detector, high brilliance Mo/Cu IµS microfocus X-ray sources and Oxford Cryosystream 800 series low temperature device, while the APEX DUO is equipped with APEX II CCD detector, Mo (Triumph)/Cu (IµS microfocus) X-ray sources and Oxford Cryosystream 700 series low temperature device.
+And two APEX DUO single crystal diffractometers equipped with APEX II CCD detector, Mo (Triumph)/Cu (IµS microfocus) X-ray sources, and Oxford Cryosystream 700 series low temperature device.

-The laboratory provides routine small molecule (up to 500 non-hydrogen atoms) crystal structure determinations (80-400 K), including determinations of the absolute configuration of biologically active compounds, which often do not contain atoms with larger resonant scattering signals than that of oxygen.
-Transmission-mode (in capillaries) powder diffraction data (80-400 K) can also be collected.
+Our facility provides routine small-molecule (up to 500 non-hydrogen atoms) crystal structure determinations (80-400 K), including determinations of the absolute configuration of biologically active compounds, which often do not contain atoms with larger resonant scattering signals than that of oxygen.

-Our X-ray laboratory is regularly awarded beam time from the Advanced Photon Source (APS) Argonne National Lab for micro-crystallography studies, high resolution charge density studies, and resonant diffraction studies.
-Thanks to the tunable, high-intensity X-ray beams at ChemMatCARS, our X-ray laboratory has been using advanced crystallography as an essential research tool:
+Thanks to the beam time from Advanced Photon Source (APS) Argonne National Lab and TOPAZ Oak Ridge National Lab (ORNL), our X-ray laboratory has been using advanced crystallography as an essential research tool for:

-- Routine service crystallography for micro-sized crystals (less than 10 micron in two dimensions) that cannot be measured elsewhere.
+- Routine service crystallography for micron-sized crystals (less than 10 micron in two dimensions) that cannot be measured elsewhere.